 The idea behind DIY app makers is that it takes the legwork and tech skills out of building an app — and BuildFire fits the bill.

 In many cases, app makers that are very easy to use typically offer very generic, one-size-fits all apps that aren't aesthetically pleasing or very user-friendly.
-Although BuildFire isn't the cheapest app maker around — plans start at $39 per month (more about this below) — we think it offers the best price for creating professional-looking apps in as little time as possible.
+Although BuildFire isn't the cheapest app maker around — plans start at $19 per month with very basic capabilities, but requires the $59 per month or $89 per month plan for additional key features (more about this below) — we think it offers the best price for creating professional-looking apps in as little time as possible.
 We like that it doesn't compromise quality for ease of use, making it the best app maker for beginners.

 BuildFire features a fast, easy-to-use app-building tool that simplifies the app-making process.
 It took us less than 10 minutes to create our first app.